lwilko/lwilko/README.md

-- 👋 Hi, I’m @lwilko
+- 👋 Hi, I’m Lev!
 - 🎓 I recently graduated with an MPhys Physics from the University of Edinburgh
-- 👨‍💻 I work as an Information Analyst for Public Health Scotland
+- 👨‍💻 I work as an Information Analyst for the Whole System Modelling team at Public Health Scotland
-- ✍️ I’m currently patching up my Masters Project code after finishing my degree!
-Check out lwilko/mphys to see what I'm up to
+- 🌱 My current focus is improving my R proficiency to produce smarter, more elegant scripts
-- 🌱 My current project is to learn R, for funkier graphs and get smarter with my data analysis coding
+- ✍️ In my free time, I’m working on my [website](https://lwilko.github.io/) and writing data analysis automations for personal use
 - 👀 I’m interested in educational technology, graphical simulation, and game development
 - 📫 You can find me on Twitter @wilkotweets :)